-Vasco our Head Of Outbound Growth was commenting – he’s seen the New Business team rotate multiple times since he’s been here as people have come, not succeeded and either have resigned or been let go of.
+Vasco our Head Of Outbound Growth was commenting – he’s seen the New Business team rotate multiple times since he’s been here as people have come, not succeeded, and either resigned or been let go of.

 And that saga continues with now what I believe will be a batch of permeant people I can help build the business around

-Gary – the sales team manager actually got Covid yesterday…right before I was due to fly away to Italy…which led me to making two fast(er) hires in Alex and David.
+Gary – the sales team manager actually got Covid yesterday…right before I was due to fly away to Italy…which led me to make two fast(er) hires in Alex and David.